EPCCed/2024-11-04-archer2-intro-develop/index.md

 <hr/>

 > ## Prerequisites
-> You should have used remote HPC facilities before.
-In particular, you should be happy with connecting
-> using SSH, know what a batch scheduling system is and be familiar with using the Linux command line.
+> You should be familiat working with the Linux command line interface.
+You
-> You should also be happy editing plain text files in a remote terminal (or, alternatively, editing them
-> on your local system and copying them to the remote HPC system using `scp`).
-Finally, you should be
-> comfortable with compiling parallel HPC source code that uses MPI and OpenMP.
+> should be able to connect to remote machines using SSH; if you are a Windows
+> user, this means you will need to set up an SSH client.
+Though there are many
+> options, we would strongly recommend using MobaXterm or working in WSL.
+You
+> will also need to edit files remotely over SSH, so experience with `nano`,
+> `emacs` or `vim` will be helpful.
+An alternative here is to edit files locally
+> and copy them remotely with `scp` or `rsync`.
 {: .prereq}

 <hr/>